vsbuffalo/bprime/README.md

    `default='-6:-1.302:6'` (`command_line.py:89`).
  - run with N=10k
  - use the command line stats program to get the right bounds for training

+ - we are in the processing of converting s and h to a single sh param -- beware stuff will break